lechatthecat/marie/README.md

 Programming language written by rust
 **Still in development**

-# Grammar
+# Syntax
-This is a scripting language, but the grammar is very similar to Rust:
+This is a scripting language, but the syntax is very similar to Rust:
 ```rust
 fn hello {
     println("Hello World");